 This dissertation explores the ways in which genetically modified (GM) cotton seeds, rice seeds, and organic cotton seeds in Telangana, India set farmers on diverging economic, environmental, and social trajectories.
 GM cotton, a cash crop sold under hundreds of different brand names by private corporations, leads farmers to rapidly change to new seeds and copy their neighbors’ choices as they chase high yields that counter their high investments.
 Rice, a subsistence and market crop developed by public breeders, allows farmers to change their seeds more slowly as they carefully evaluate durability and taste alongside overall yield.
 Organic cotton seeds, often provided free of cost by sponsoring NGOs or ethical fiber companies, show farmers that agricultural cost-benefit analysis can be less important than learning to work in tandem with a sponsoring organization.
 The solutions to agrarian crisis or underdevelopment are often presented as a series of technological fixes.
 However, agriculture is a fundamentally social act, hinging on the ways in which farmers learn to manage their fields.
 Taking individual seeds as a lens, I use ethnographic detail to study how farmers learn to navigate confusing seed markets, state programs, ethical supply chains, and the village hierarchies that determine who looks to whom for agricultural advice.
 This work has implications for international development as well as a broader question of modern life: how technologies become sustainable in new contexts.

 The transnational spread of law and technology in Indian agricultural development has passed through three distinct phases since the mid-19th century.
 In each case, a narrative of agrarian crisis allowed for new state and corporate interventions, conceived by American and British agribusiness, within the existing logics of Indian smallholder agriculture.
 These began with colonial British industrial cotton projects in the 1840s, continuing with Green Revolution agriculture, and eventually with contemporary GM and organic cotton farms.
 In each case, farmers developed strategies through a frictive, contentious adoption of new technologies and built new avenues to success that worked for some farmers and failed for others.
 In this article I draw on ethnographic fieldwork and household surveys conducted in nine villages from 2012-2014 in Telangana, India.
 As with previous development initiatives, the US-born legal structures that defined high-tech GM and low-tech organic agriculture were adopted in India without major changes.
 I argue, however that their actual implementation by farmers has required a significant shift in the ways that people manage the agricultural economy.
+This paper was selected for the 2015 Eric Wolf Prize by the Political Ecology Society.

 Stone, Glenn Davis and Andrew Flachs.
 2015.
 “Seeking Sustainability for Smallholders: Bt Cotton in India.”
 In Africa's future...can biosciences contribute?, David Bennett and Patrick Mitton, eds.
 Pp. 119-128.
 Cambridge, Banson/B4FA.